Guru Energy Drink Disrupts Market with Plant-Based Energy

 These efforts are important in the United States because of the country’s growing land and water pollution issues.
 According to the Environmental Protection Agency (EPA), American households produce over 250 million tons of solid waste a year.

 Many of these types of waste do not decompose quickly.
 In fact, it might take as long as 250 years for aluminum to rot—about three times longer than the average human lifespan.
 Moreover, they can accumulate in landfills.
 The more trash ends up in these places, the more the country has to convert empty spaces into these facilities when they can be used for something more productive like agricultural plots or solar farms.

 On the other hand, when someone decides to recycle aluminum, many recycling facilities can already transform them into something usable within six weeks.

 Where is GURU energy drink from?

-GURU is distributed all over the world, and orientates from Canada which has strict enforcements of quality and safety.
-Guru energy drink is certified USDA organic, non-GMO project verified, and vegan.
+GURU is distributed all over the world and originates from Canada, which has strict enforcement of quality and safety.
+Guru is certified USDA organic, non-GMO project verified, and vegan.
 It contains naturally-occurring caffeine due to the presence of guarana seed extract and green tea extract.
-The company is publicly traded, has been around over 20 years and their mission is:
+The company is publicly traded, has been around for over 20 years and its mission is:

 "GURU believes energy shouldn’t come at the expense of health.
 Which is why we are on a mission to clean up the energy drink industry, one can at a time."